 - Pay cash – It may seem easier to use a payment plan that allows you to make small monthly payments.
 But if there’s interest on those payments, they’ll cost you more over time.

 - Borrow smarter – You’ll pay a high rate of interest to borrow money on your credit card.
 Instead, try to get a cheaper loan that will leave you with lower monthly payments overall.

-Use Industry Canada’s My Expenses Calculator to see how much you can save by changing your spending habits.
+Use the Spending Habits Calculator to see how much you can save by changing your spending habits.